 All too often, people look at business development and growth as an either-or option, where they can either invest in marketing or sales, but you really have to think about both.
 If there’s not a good balance, you’re not going to have enough leads for sales to follow up on or you’re going to have too many leads for your sales process and team.

 That can be solved by taking the time to plan out the revenue team organization and understand how the hiring process is going to fit in with the overall business development plan.
-Hire strategically while thinking about which team members provide value at different points in the funnel.
+Hire and coach strategically while thinking about which team members provide value at different points in the funnel.

 You’re Not Centering Your Messaging Around Your Buyer Personas